endava-workshop/endava-akka-workshop/ZipBreakerAkka/README.txt

 4) For each zip file to be attacked, your code should send a BreakArchiveMessage message to the ZipPasswordBreaker actor.
 An example of code to do this is presented in akka.ws.pass.breaker.LocalApplication class.
+Please note that the sample LocalApplication is targeting one of the "experiment<index>.zip" from src/main/resources.
+These files are provided as resources for experimenting.
+The first one is encrypted with the password no. 1.000.001 from the common_passwords.txt (which is "buildasite"), experiment2.zip is protected with the password no. 2.000.001 from the same file and so on.
+Thus, breaking one of these archives by brute-force means trying a certain number of passwords (assuming the passwords are read from this file in sequence).

 Additional notes: